dannycastroaudio/itp/FizzBuss/README.md

 }
 ````

-now that completely broke my code, lmao. i dont even know what happened.
+Now that completely broke my code, lmao. i dont even know what happened.
 I added the `else` at the end before console because I remembered that typical syntax for `if` statements were followed by an `else`.

 I went back to the [code-along](https://github.com/rdwrome/261fa25/blob/main/04ControlFlow/codealong.js) doc to double check, and on line 22, I saw that indeed, the `if` was followed by an `else`.
 Thinking back, I dont know why I put it right before `console.log` instead of making it a statment and opening brackets like so: `else {console.log(1;)}`.

 The number one of being crazy is not knowing you're crazy.
 I suspect something similar was occuring within me.
 I digress.

 ---